-- a.
-Any of the Defendants named herein; - b.
+- b.
 Any of the Defendants' co-conspirators; - c.
 Any of Defendants' parent companies, subsidiaries, and affiliates; - d.
 Any of Defendants' officers, directors, management, employees, subsidiaries, affiliates, or agents; - e.
-All governmental entities; and - f.
-The judges and chambers staff in this case, as well as any members of their immediate families. - 37.
-Plaintiffs do not know the exact number of Class members, because such information is in the exclusive control of Defendants.
-Plaintiffs are informed and believe that, due to the nature of the trade and commerce involved, there are thousands of Class members geographically dispersed throughout the United States and elsewhere, such that joinder of all Class members in the prosecution of this action is impracticable. - 38.
-Plaintiffs' claims are typical of the claims of their fellow Class members because Plaintiffs directly purchased a Closed-System E-Vapor product, including devices and pods, from JLI.
+All governmental entities; and f.
+The judges and chambers staff in this case, as well as any members of their immediate families.

+36. Plaintiffs do not know the exact number of Class members, because such information is in the exclusive control of Defendants.
+Plaintiffs are informed and believe that, due to the nature of the trade and commerce involved, there are thousands of Class members geographically dispersed throughout the United States and elsewhere, such that joinder of all Class members in the prosecution of this action is impracticable.

+37. Plaintiffs' claims are typical of the claims of their fellow Class members because Plaintiffs directly purchased a Closed-System E-Vapor product, including devices and pods, from JLI.
 Plaintiffs and all Class members were damaged by the same wrongful conduct of Defendants as alleged herein, and the relief sought herein is common to all members of the Class.

-- 39. Numerous questions of law or fact common to the entire Class-including, but not limited to those identified below-arise from Defendants' anticompetitive and unlawful conduct: - a.
-Whether Defendants combined or conspired with one another to not compete in the market for Closed-System E-Vapor products, including devices and pods, sold at any time during the Class Period to purchasers in the United States; - b.
-Whether Defendants combined or conspired with one another to fix, raise, maintain and/or stabilize prices for Closed-System E-Vapor products, including devices and pods, sold at any time during the Class Period to purchasers in the United States; - c.
-Whether Defendants combined or conspired with one another to divide or allocate the market for Closed-System E-Vapor products, including devices and pods, sold at any time during the Class Period to purchasers in the United States; - d.
+38. Numerous questions of law or fact common to the entire Class-including, but not limited to those identified below-arise from Defendants' anticompetitive and unlawful conduct:

+a.
+Whether Defendants combined or conspired with one another to not compete in the market for Closed-System E-Vapor products, including devices and pods, sold at any time during the Class Period to purchasers in the United States;

+Whether Defendants combined or conspired with one another to fix, raise, maintain and/or stabilize prices for Closed-System E-Vapor products, including devices and pods, sold at any time during the Class Period to purchasers in the United States;

+c.
+Whether Defendants combined or conspired with one another to divide or allocate the market for Closed-System E-Vapor products, including devices and pods, sold at any time during the Class Period to purchasers in the United States;

+- d.
 Whether Defendants' conduct caused the prices of Closed-System E-Vapor products, including devices and pods, sold at any time during the Class Period to purchasers in the United States to be artificially fixed, raised, maintained or stabilized at supracompetitive prices; - e.
-Whether Plaintiffs and the other members of the Class were injured by
+Whether Plaintiffs and the other members of the Class were injured byDefendants' conduct and, if so, the appropriate Class-wide measure of damages; - f.
+Whether Plaintiffs and other members of the Class are entitled to, among other things, injunctive relief, and, if so, the nature and extent of such relief.

-Defendants' conduct and, if so, the appropriate Class-wide measure of damages; - f.
-Whether Plaintiffs and other members of the Class are entitled to, among other things, injunctive relief, and, if so, the nature and extent of such relief. - 40.
-These and other questions of law and fact are common to the Class and predominate over any questions affecting the Class members individually. - 41.
-Plaintiffs will fairly and adequately represent the interests of the Class because they purchased Closed-System E-Vapor products, including devices and pods, directly from JLI and have no conflicts with any other members of the Class.
+39. These and other questions of law and fact are common to the Class and predominate over any questions affecting the Class members individually.

+40. Plaintiffs will fairly and adequately represent the interests of the Class because they purchased Closed-System E-Vapor products, including devices and pods, directly from JLI and have no conflicts with any other members of the Class.
 Furthermore, Plaintiffs have retained sophisticated and competent counsel who is experienced in prosecuting antitrust class actions, as well as other complex litigation.